 For those unfamiliar with DEP's regulatory jurisdiction, DEP has the authority to review and make decisions on permit applications pursuant to environmental regulations such as:

-Erosion and Sediment Control which regulates erosion and sedimentation resulting from earthmoving activities.
+Erosion and Sediment Control which regulates erosion and sedimentation resulting from earthmoving activities and the stability of projects.
 A pipeline project that exceeds five acres of total earth disturbance must obtain an Erosion Control Permit with plans and practices to control stormwater runoff both during and following earthmoving activities;

 Dam Safety and Waterway Management which regulates water obstructions and encroachments focused on activities located in, along, or across wetlands, lakes, streams and floodways;